segmentio/segment-docs/src/connections/functions/destination-functions.md

 > info ""
 > The `onBatch` handler is an optional extension.
 Destination functions must still contain single event handlers as a fallback, in cases where Segment does not receive enough events to execute the batch.

-To combine events into a batch, Segment collects events over a short window of time, and flushes them when one of the following thresholds is reached:
+To combine events into a batch, Segment collects events over a short period of time, and flushes them when one of the following thresholds is reached:

 - A certain number of events
 - The maximum wait time